Hopkins–Nanjing Center: History

-In 1981, Steven Muller, then the president of The Johns Hopkins University, conceived of the HNC as a legacy of his presidency, and as an opportunity for JHU to be the first American university to establish a formal presence in China.
+In 1981, Steven Muller, then the president of Johns Hopkins University, conceived of the HNC as a legacy of his presidency, and as an opportunity for JHU to be the first American university to establish a formal presence in China.
 Nanjing University was chosen as a partner because of its prestige, as one of the best universities in China, because of its location, and because of its willingness to devote resources to the center.
 After breaking ground in 1984, the HNC officially opened in 1986, and has operated continuously since, even during tumultuous periods like the 1989 Tiananmen Square Protests and the 2003 SARS crisis.
 In the latter case, the program was shifted to a temporary location in Hawaii for the duration of the outbreak.
 In 2006, the HNC underwent a considerable expansion, overseen by then HNC American Co-director Robert Daly (director), adding a large new building to complete the compound.
 The COVID-19 pandemic saw the HNC shift to virtual course delivery in March 2020.
 In fall 2020, students were offered the option of relocating to The Johns Hopkins University SAIS Europe campus in Bologna, Italy, for an in-person community while continuing to take HNC virtual courses.
 After the shift to virtual delivery in March 2020, virtual delivery has continued.
 However, by September 2022, a limited number of international students were granted visas, although most classes have remained virtual or hybrid since students still face difficulties booking travel to China.

 In recent years, the HNC has strengthened integration with the other SAIS campuses in Washington, DC and Bologna, Italy.